raspiblitz/raspiblitz/ci/README.md

 The github workflow is running the job in an ubuntu-22.04 image.

 The amd64 image is built with running a qemu VM
-* installs the base OS (Debian 11.5)
+* installs the base OS (Debian)
 * connects with ssh and runs the scripts including the build_sdcard.sh

-The arm64-rpi image genenaration runs in Docker in github actions and without Docker locally.
+The arm64-rpi image generation runs in Docker in github actions and without Docker locally.
-* the base image (RasberryOS) is started in the qemu VM
+* the base image (RaspberryOS) is started in the qemu VM
-* packer runs the build_sdcard.sh directly in the VM
+* Packer runs the build_sdcard.sh directly in the VM

 After the image is built (and there is no exit with errors) the next steps are:
 * compute checksum of the qemu/raw image